 - It has no application for iOS or Android, but it does provide API support for third-party applications.

-SIGNING UP ON GDAX/Coinbase Pro
+Using GDAX/Coinbase Pro

 Signing up on GDAX is super easy for those who are already an existing user of Coinbase.
 However, for new users it is very similar to signing up on any other cryptocurrency exchange.
 You need to provide your personal details and email ID, after which a verification link will be sent to your email.
 Once you verify your account, you are free to add bank details to deposit funds.
 You can choose to skip this step if you want to deposit in crypto from an external wallet.